Best-by-feb132024/Camilla-FE-embed/README.md

 # Model details

-15-16 512x512 pixel images were used to train the textual inversion embed.
+24 512x512 pixel images were used to train the textual inversion embed.

 * 2D anime/cartoon/digital art style
 * front facing view (1 or 2 were from the side)
 * contained camilla's face, purple hair, and breasts
+* file names had basic tags incase the google collab can understand those.

 This was trained with the google collab for textual inversion and **not** the webui version.
-This means I couldn't add tags.
+This means there's a chance it didn't take any tag inputs from file names.
 If you'd like to retrain the model with appropriate tags on the inputs I can share the original training images (but please share the final result).
 Thankfully it does produce noticable changes in outputs, with outputs having Camilla's signature long purple hair and big-huge breasts.

 ## Comparissons